UniMotion: A Unified Framework for Motion-Text-Vision Understanding and Generation: Experiments

 \subsubsection{Vision-to-Motion and Motion-guided Image Editing (MGIE)}

 As reported in Table~\ref{tab:rgb2m}, among MLLM methods, UniMotion significantly surpasses the strong UniPose baseline on both MPJPE (75.0 vs.\ 81.8) and PA-MPJPE (46.1 vs.\ 50.9), benefiting from DPA's visual-geometry priors and CMA-VAE's precise continuous encoding.
 The remaining gap to specialist methods is expected for a general-purpose framework.
+For V2M we follow UniPose's single-reference-image protocol; the input image is encoded through the RGB pathway at inference, while the CMA-VAE vision-fused encoder used for DPA is discarded after training.
+Performance is driven mainly by our DPA/LRA alignment rather than the frozen pose-aware backbone (which alone reaches only 86.9 vs.\ our 75.0 MPJPE), and the model transfers zero-shot to in-the-wild 3DPW (93.6 MPJPE), indicating robustness beyond clean indoor imagery.

-For Motion-guided Image Editing (MGIE), UniMotion is the first unified motion-aware MLLM to support end-to-end motion-conditioned image generation within a shared latent space, without requiring explicit skeleton rendering or text mediation.
-We compare against UniPose+Show-o2~\cite{unipose,showo2} (text-mediated two-stage pipeline) and OpenPose+ControlNet~\cite{openpose,controlnet} (skeleton-conditioned editing).
-As shown in Table~\ref{tab:mgie}, UniMotion outperforms both on all metrics, with the largest margin on Motion Accuracy (0.67 vs.\ 0.59), confirming that end-to-end latent-space reasoning avoids the information loss of staged approaches.
+For MGIE, UniMotion is the first unified motion-aware MLLM supporting end-to-end motion-conditioned image generation in a shared latent space, without explicit skeleton rendering or text mediation.
+Against UniPose+Show-o2~\cite{unipose,showo2} and OpenPose+ControlNet~\cite{openpose,controlnet}, it outperforms both on all metrics (Table~\ref{tab:mgie}), with the largest margin on Motion Accuracy (0.67 vs.\ 0.59), confirming that end-to-end latent-space reasoning avoids the information loss of staged pipelines.